-A useful starting point is to find background information in subject specific encyclopedias in Alverno's library or in Credo Reference (Online).
+A useful starting point is to find background information in subject specific encyclopedias in Alverno's library.
 This will give you the vocabulary you need to expand your searching.

 When using subject specific encyclopedias in Alverno's library first try looking up the name of your theorist in the index.
 The specific theory might be listed there as well.
 Here are some useful titles: